 GREEN SCREENS: Environmental Ethics On and Off Screen, March 23-25 @ NYU

 Screenings and discussions with filmmakers and scholars on the environmental crises facing communities worldwide.
-Featurinig the award-winning Discovery documentary, SHERPA (Dir: Jennifer Peedom), New York premiere of ATLANTIC (Dir: Risteard Ó Domhnaill), ANGRY INUK (Dir: Alethea Arnaquq-Baril), SACRED WATER (VICE “Rise” series, Dir: Michelle Latimer), NOT WITHOUT US (Dir: Mark Decena); films on tourism impact, and on environmental justice from Indigenous communities in the Americas.
+Featurinig the award-winning Discovery documentary, SHERPA (Dir: Jennifer Peedom), New York premiere of ATLANTIC (Dir: Risteard Ó Domhnaill), ANGRY INUK (Dir: Alethea Arnaquq-Baril), SACRED WATER (VICE “Rise” series, Dir: Michelle Latimer), NOT WITHOUT US (Dir: Mark Decena); THE VENICE SYNDROME (Dir: Andreas Pichler), and films on environmental justice from Indigenous communities in the Americas.

 Green Screens is made possible by an NYU Green Grant From The Office Of Sustainability and a Visual Arts Initiative Award, New York University Arts Council